-- The proposal would see a system like the current Australian TGA apply to NZ. - The TGA is widely criticized in Australia, was responsible for the Pan debacle, has been accused of protecting and preferring pharmaceutical interests and has not improved the public safety of consumers. - The costs to businesses under the TGA are staggering and are increasing even further under a proposed new law, fines of up to \$550,000 for a company plus \$55,000 for each director will be able to be imposed by simple infringement notice. - The proposal would see Australian businesses gain a competitive advantage over their New Zealand counterparts. - The TGA brings with it enormous costs to businesses and huge discretionary powers of application and enforcement which can be used to punish anyone who displeases them. - The dietary supplements industry in NZ is characterized by a high proportion of small to medium enterprises and many of them are predicted to close as a result of the substantial increase in compliance costs. - By the time the exact detail of compliance costs under the proposed new agency is known (including indirect costs such as consultant's fees, time to market delays and the like) it would be too late to avoid the TGA assuming jurisdiction over New Zealand. - The result would be higher prices to consumers, reduced choice, loss of innovation and the death of many New Zealand businesses.
+- The proposal will see a system like the current Australian TGA apply to NZ. - The TGA is widely criticized in Australia, was responsible for the Pan debacle, has been accused of protecting and preferring pharmaceutical interests and has not improved the public safety of consumers - The costs to businesses under the TGA are staggering and are increasing even further under a proposed new law, fines of up to \$500,000 will be able to be imposed by simple infringement notice - The proposal would see Australian businesses gain a competitive advantage over their New Zealand counterparts. - The TGA brings with it huge discretionary powers of application and enforcement which can be used to punish anyone who displeases them. - The dietary supplements industry in NZ is characterized by a high proportion of small to medium enterprises and many of them are predicted to close as a result of the substantial increase in compliance costs. - By the time the exact detail of compliance costs under the new agency is known (including indirect costs such as consultants fees, time to market delays and the like) it will be too late to avoid the TGA assuming jurisdiction over New Zealand. - The result will be higher prices to consumers, reduced choice, loss of innovation and the death of many New Zealand businesses